DSC-VJTI/a-z-cloud/content/docs/C/_index.md

 ### Implementing CI/CD pipelines with Kubernetes and serverless architectures

 Many teams operating CI/CD pipelines in cloud environments also use **c**ontainers such as **Docker** and orchestration systems such as **Kubernetes**.
 Containers allow for packaging and shipping applications in standard, portable ways.
 Containers make it easy to scale up or tear down environments that have variable workloads.

 There are many approaches to using containers, infrastructure as code, and CI/CD pipelines together.
-You can explore the options such as Kubernetes with Jenkins or Kubernetes with Azure DevOps.
+You can explore options such as Kubernetes with Jenkins or Kubernetes with Azure DevOps.

+Serverless computing architectures present another avenue for deploying and scaling applications.
+In a serverless environment, the infrastructure is fully managed by the cloud service provider and the application consumes resources as needed based on its configuration.